Stephen McPartland was elected to the House of Commons as Member of Parliament for Stevenage in 2010 and re-elected in 2015 and 2017.

 Stephen was born in Liverpool on 9th August 1976.
 He lives in Stevenage with his wife Emma who is a teacher at a local primary school.
 He is an avid reader and a football fan, often watching Stevenage play.
 He is involved in a number of locally-based charity organisations in Stevenage.

-In Parliament, Stephen holds a number of roles including Select Committee memberships, Chairman of All Party Parliamentary Groups and a Board member of the Parliamentary Office of Science and Technology.
+In Parliament, Stephen holds a number of roles.
+In 2017 he was elected as Chairman of the Regulatory Reform Select Committee, so becoming a member of the Liaison Select Committee, and also remains a member of the Finance Select Committee.
+Stephen is also actively involved with the running of several All Party Parliamentary Groups (APPGs).
+He is Chairman of the Respiratory Health APPG and Vice-Chair of the Disability APPG.
 He has a range of policy interests and Stephen is widely known as being outspoken on Welfare issues and use of technology, in particular.
 However, he does work closely with Government to deliver change and has succeeded in delivering a number of legislative changes, for example, asthma inhalers being made available in school first aid kits in 2014.